Messiah (American TV series): Marketing

 On December 3, 2019, the official trailer for the series was released by Netflix.

 Reception

-The review aggregator website Rotten Tomatoes reported a 44% approval rating for the first season, based on critic 27 reviews.
+The review aggregator website Rotten Tomatoes reported a 45% approval rating from critics for the first season, based on 29 reviews.
+Audiences gave the first season an approval rating of 88%.
 The website's critical consensus states, "A promising premise and superb ensemble can't save Messiah from its own bland storytelling."
-On Metacritic, the season has a weighted average score of 46 out of 100, based on 8 critics, indicating "mixed or average reviews".
+On Metacritic, the season has a weighted average score of 46 out of 100, based on eight critics, indicating "mixed or average reviews".

 The trailer received negative reception from some Muslim audiences.
 In December 2019, it was announced in a press conference that The Royal Film Commission of Jordan requested Netflix to refrain from streaming Messiah in the country due to the provocative subject matter and controversial religious content covered in the series.